vinodselvin/maskly/README.md

 # 🕶️ maskly

 > Lightweight utility to mask sensitive data in strings, objects, and arrays — with dynamic field control and customization.
+Useful for logger, debugging, security.

 ---